 ## RESULTS

-Our sample size was 9 for our first hypothesis testing temporal repeatability of reversal learning performance.
+Our sample size was 9 individual grackles and 68 total data points (one value for each of the 6-11 reversals that each grackle experienced) for our first hypothesis testing temporal repeatability of reversal learning performance.

 Performance was repeatable within individuals within the context of reversal learning (Fig. 2): we obtained a repeatability value of 0.13 (95% credible interval (CI) = 4.64x10-16 - 0.43).
-We found that this repeatability value was significantly greater than expected if birds were performing randomly (p=0.003; Fig. 3; see analysis details in the R code for Analysis Plan > P3a).
-Consequently, and as preregistered, we did not need to conduct the analysis for the P3a alternative to determine whether a lack of repeatability was due to motivation or hunger.
+We found that, although the lower bound of the credible interval is approximately zero, the mean repeatability value was significantly greater than expected if birds were performing randomly [p=0.003; @nakagawa2010repeatability].
+Furthermore, the distribution of the posterior estimates for the actual data were much less skewed towards zero compared to the permuted data of birds performing randomly (Fig. 3; see analysis details in the R code for Analysis Plan > P3a), though with the uncertainty we cannot completely exclude that individual identity might not influence performance.
+Consequently, and as preregistered, we did not conduct the analysis for the P3a alternative to determine whether a lack of repeatability was due to motivation or hunger.

 ![](g_flexmanip2rep_rep within context.png)